yys918/pqc-file-encyrption-decryption-web-extension/README.md

 1. Clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory. *Only the folder that contains the files
 5. The extension icon should appear in your Chrome toolbar

 ## Usage